Fr33maan/redux-crud-async/README.md

 ---

 ## TODO
-- better documentation for `the model will not be appended to state`
 - better documentation on how uuid is used
 - clearer doc for `EMPTY` actions
 - websocket support for sails
 - better doc "how to use actions"
 - comment code
 - find a way to test FormData in createModel
-- update & delete for model & models
+- update & delete for model
 - make this module more "database style" with holding of previous records
-- normalize ES5 vs ES6 imports -> can't because of rewire
 - add single actions (signup, signin)
 - make api expectations editables
 - remove arrow functions in tests